For students, researchers, teachers and trainers, and those with research needs. Directories on this page:

 Aalborg University in Copenhagen, Denmark, offers a specialized masters in Global Tourism Development, with courses in Global Tourism and Transnational Mobility and Sustainable Development and Tourism.

-Brock University in Ontario, Canada, has a Department of Tourism Management (formerly Tourism and Environment), which offers an undergraduate degree that combines knowledge of environmental issues and sustainability with an in-depth understanding of sustainable tourism management.
+Brock University in Ontario, Canada, has a Department of Geography and Tourism Studies, which offers a specialized undergraduate degree in Tourism and Environment with the option to stream in Tourism Management that combine knowledge of environmental issues and sustainability with an in-depth understanding of sustainable tourism management.
 The department also produces research.

 Bournemouth University in England offers a BA in Tourism Management, MSc in Tourism Management, and MSc in International Hospitality and Tourism Management, with opportunities to specialize in cultural, natural, and other types of sustainably minded tourism.